 - Overall stroke rates at 24 months: 10.1% in the centrifugal-flow pump group versus 19.2% in the axial-flow pump group (p = 0.016)

 Among patients with advanced heart failure, use of the HeartMate 3 centrifugal-flow pump was superior to the Heartmate II axial-flow pump at preventing disabling stroke or reoperation to replace/remove a malfunctioning device.
 Survival was similar between the groups.
-The centrifugal-flow pump was associated with a reduction in overall stroke rates.
+The centrifugal-flow pump was associated with a reduction in overall stroke rates and a significant cost savings compared with the axial-flow pump.

 Mehra MR, Goldstein DJ, Uriel N, et al., on behalf of the MOMENTUM 3 Investigators.
 Two-Year Outcomes With a Magnetically Levitated Cardiac Pump in Heart Failure.
 N Engl J Med 2018;378:1386-95.